elaineye03/profile/README.md

 Made with ❤️ with React.js, HTML, TailWindCSS, JavaScript, and Supabase.
-Hosted on Vercel, secured by Cloudflare, domain from NameSilo.
+Hosted on Vercel, secured by Cloudflare.

 # Getting Started with Create React App